 Table 2.1.1.
-Gulf of Mexico king mackerel landings for the northern subzone inside the eastern zone.
+Gulf of Mexico king mackerel landings for the Northern Subzone.
 Landings (pounds whole weight) and percent of total landings were calculated for two different areas by county of reported landing: Escambia to Dixie Counties and Levy to Lee Counties for the most recent fishing seasons.